Local Development

 user@host:~/lumigator$ make local-up

-This creates four container services networked together to make up all the components of the Lumigator application:
+This creates multiple container services networked together to make up all the components of the Lumigator application:

 • minio: Local storage for datasets that mimics S3-API compatible functionality.